kwan22/habits/level1.md

 The main goals of Level 1 are to
 - Learn how to perform the basic actions
-- Know what the rooms are
+- Know what the rooms are and where to go
 - Have a plan on how you intend to handle all the challenges

 ## Table of Contents